bizzard4/MpiTaskFramework/README.md

 # Task
 Task is a basic executable process.
 In this case, each task will be a thread.
 A task communicate only using messages.

+# Scalability
+One goal of this framework is to have deisgn reflex that favor scalability.
+The framework should work transparently for intra-thread, IPC and network.

 # Design method
 The goal of this framework is to show how good concurrent practices can lead to a more scalable software.
 At design phase, each software fuctionality must be seen as a task and communication between done using messages.